ExperiencersInternational/experiencersInternational.github.io/labs/techtips/software/enableadblockingoneverydevice.md

 10. Your advertisement blocker is now ready (although I don't know whether you're even going to see any adverts on a 3DS)

 ### Nintendo Switch

+I feel like this should be fairly obvious, but if you have a modded Nintendo Switch, it's probably a wise idea not to change the DNS as it can lead to detection by Nintendo.
+Instead, you should use whatever DNS that stops Nintendo from detecting that you've been modded, albeit with the downside of having to see advertisements.

 1. Turn on your console and open Settings
 2. Scroll down on the menus until you find Internet, click on that when you do